SilbigerLab/Mesocosm_User_Manual/chapters/09-controlling_temperature.md

       1. From your ApedFusion dashboard, click the icon for Outlets
       1. Find the gear icon in the upper right-hand corner of the Outlets page and select "Add a Virtual Outlet"
       1. Label the outlet to be specific for the tank and treatment for a particular time block (see example below)
-    * Virtual Outlet Example (for the 4 hours between 7:01am and 11:00am, the heater will remain on in the specified tank while the temp probe reads 16.9 or below):
+    * Virtual Outlet Example
+        * For the 4 hours between 7:01am and 11:00am, the heater will remain on in the specified tank while the temp probe reads 16.9 or below
+    **#_morning**
     Control type: Advanced
     Fallback OFF
     Set OFF
     If Time 07:01 to 11:00 Then ON
+    If Tmp-# > 17.0 Then OFF
+    **#_midday**
+    Fallback OFF
+    Set OFF
+    If Time 11:01 to 15:00 Then ON
+    If Tmp-# > 18.5 Then OFF
+    **#_afternoon**
+    Fallback OFF
+    Set OFF
+    If Time 15:01 to 18:00 Then ON
+    If Tmp-# > 17.0 Then OFF
+    **#_night**
+    Fallback OFF
+    Set OFF
+    If Time 18:01 to 07:00 Then ON
-   If Tmp-# > 16.9 Then OFF
+    If Tmp-# > 15.5 Then OFF

-    * Advanced Program Example (For each time block specified in each unique Virtual Outlet, the temperature setpoint changes, and each of the time blocks has a unique virtual outlet name, as presented below in the four programming lines.
-The heater will turn on only when the conditions of the virtual outlet program are met):
+    * Advanced Program Example
+        * For each time block specified in each unique Virtual Outlet, the temperature setpoint changes, and each of the time blocks has a unique virtual outlet name, as presented below in the four programming lines.
+The heater will turn on only when the conditions of the virtual outlet program are met

    Fallback OFF
    Set OFF